mui/material-ui/docs/data/material/experimental-api/pigment-css/pigment-css.md

 **Styling based on props**

-You can add different styling options based on props by using the `variants` key.
+Use the `variants` key to define different styling options based on props.
 This approach is recommended when the value of the prop is known at build time.

-Each `variant` is an object with `props` and `style` keys:
+Each of the `variants` is an object with `props` and `style` keys:

 ```js
 import { styled } from '@pigment-css/react';